-Catalytic hydrogenation is a method that can reduce compounds by a simple experimental procedure.
+Catalytic hydrogenation is a technique that can reduce compounds by a simple experimental procedure.
 Catalytic hydrogenation is also known as catalytic reduction.

 Catalytic hydrogenation is a method of reacting with hydrogen (H2).
-Catalytic reduction causes hydrogen to be added to the compound and the shape of the molecule is changed.
+Catalytic reduction causes hydrogen to be added to the compound, and the molecule’s shape is changed.

 In this section, we will explain the synthesis method using catalytic reduction, including the reaction mechanism.

 - 1 Catalytic Hydrogenation with Palladium on Carbon (Pd/C)

 - 2 Types of Synthetic Reactions Possible with Catalytic Reduction

 - 2.1 Conversion of Alkenes (Double Bond) and Alkynes (Triple Bond) to Alkanes

 - 2.2 Synthesis of cis (Z) Alkenes from Alkynes with Lindlar Catalyst

 - 2.3 Use of Palladium on Carbons in Deprotection of Benzyl Groups

 - 2.4 Reduction of Nitro Groups and Imines to Obtain Amines